monstermuffin/mergerfs-cache-mover/README.md

 This was created as part of [MANS.](https://github.com/monstermuffin/muffins-awesome-nas-stack/)

+> [!NOTE]
+> As of v1.4, the script uses atomic file operations by default.
+Please see below for more details.

 ## How It Works
 The script operates by checking the disk usage of the defined 'cache' directory.
 If the usage is above the threshold percentage defined in the configuration file (`config.yml`), it will move the oldest files out to the backing storage location until the usage is below a defined target percentage.
 Empty directories are cleaned after this operation.

+Files are moved using atomic operations by default (as of v1.4): each file is copied to a temporary name (`.filename.ext.abc123`), then atomically renamed to its final destination.
+This prevents race conditions and ensures applications never see partial files during transfers.

 The script uses a configuration file or environment variables in Docker to manage settings such as paths, thresholds, and system parameters.